BIO00066I Workshop 4

 3.3 Plot enzyme data

-#plot, saving thr plot in an object called 'pNP.plot'
+#plot, saving the plot in an object called 'pnp.standard.curve.plot'

 geom_point()+